linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 7/Week 7- Kohler Case Assignment Review.md

  - Solution:
 	- Value is first estimated as of FYE and then adjusted (i.e., shifted) to estimated value on Feb 28
 	- Estimated Equity ValueFeb 28 = Estimated Equity ValueFYE x  (1+Re)59/365
-	- Important: Use the [[Week 7- Cost of Capital Review, Implied Model, Private Firms|cost of equity]] as you are shifting equity value
+	- Important: Use the [cost of equity](Week%207-%20Cost%20of%20Capital%20Review,%20Implied%20Model,%20Private%20Firms.md) as you are shifting equity value
  - Issue 2:
 	- Cash flows do not "arrive" on the last day of the fiscal year  - they usually accumulate over the entire year
  - Solution: Mid-year adjustment